 Pangea is evolving!
 We have some exciting changes to announce with relation to the Pangea file serving service available to CNSIT South affiliates.
 Over the past few years, we have been able to carefully watch how folks are utilizing Pangea.
 This usage information, along with technological advances (and some handy changes in how we can use certain licenses on campus) have allowed us to rethink Pangea.

 One of the largest changes we will be implementing is a share structure change.
 Usage shows that 90% of Pangea users are opting for other means of storing personal data (data not being shared with other users).
-These include Dropbox, Box, GoogleDrive, or the OneDrive for Business service that comes free with our Office 365 license.
+These include Dropbox, Box, GoogleDrive, or the OneDrive service that comes free with our Office 365 license.
 As a result of this, we have hundreds of empty share groups that are never used.
 So, we have opted not to compete with these other storage services, in terms of personal storage (we can’t come close to offering the quantity of storage they offer).
 From this point forward, we will not be creating new personal storage areas on Pangea, and will instead allow Pangea to focus on what it was designed for – collaboration and sharing of active data.
 We have created a document on using cloud storage for personal data, which we recommend all users read: http://wp.natsci.colostate.edu/cnsit/cloud-storage-for-personal-data

 For those few users that do use Pangea for personal space, fear not!
 We will keep those shares active and available on the new release of Pangea.